Ergodic Estimates of One-Step Numerical Approximations for Superlinear SODEs: Introduction

-A central question is to quantify the ergodic error $|\pi(\varphi)-\pi_\tau(\varphi)|$ between $\pi_\tau$ and $\pi$ for a given step-size $\tau \in (0, 1)$ and a test function $\varphi$.
-Using the generator approach \cite{Bar90} to the Stein method \cite{Ste72}, the authors of \cite{FSX19} derived an ergodic error representation for additive noise cases and obtained a rate of $\OOO(\tau^{1/2} |\ln \tau|)$ for the EM scheme (the so-called unadjusted Langevin algorithm in the Langenvin equation case) with Lipschitz drift and nondegenerate additive noise, where $\varphi$ is a Lipschitz function.
-This was later generalized in \cite{JSS23} to dissipative Lipschitz systems with nondegenerate multiplicative noise and jump diffusions, removing the logarithmic factor for test functions in $\CC_b^3(\rr^d)$.
-We also refer to \cite{PP23} and references therein for nonasymptotic bound analysis for the decreasing-step EM scheme.
+A central question is to quantify the ergodic error $|\pi(\varphi)-\pi_\tau(\varphi)|$ between the numerical invariant measure $\pi_\tau$ and the exact invariant measure $\pi$ for a given step-size $\tau \in (0, 1)$ and a test function $\varphi$.
+Using the generator approach \cite{Bar90} within the Stein method \cite{Ste72}, the authors of \cite{FSX19} derived an ergodic error representation for additive noise cases.
+They obtained a convergence rate of $\OOO(\tau^{1/2} |\ln \tau|)$ for the EM scheme (the unadjusted Langevin algorithm in the Langevin equation case) with Lipschitz drift and nondegenerate additive noise, where $\varphi$ is a Lipschitz function.
+This result was later generalized in [4] to dissipative Lipschitz systems with nondegenerate multiplicative noise and jump diffusions, removing the logarithmic factor for test functions in $\CC_b^3(\rr^d)$.
+We also refer to \cite{PP23} and the references therein for a nonasymptotic bound analysis of the decreasing-step EM scheme.

+In practical applications, a more natural goal is to approximate the ergodic limit, i.e., the spatial average $\pi(\phi)$ for a given test function $\phi$, using time-averaging estimators of the form $\frac{1}{N}\sum_{k=0}^{N-1}\mathbb E\varphi(Y_k)$.
+Such estimators can be effectively computed via simulation.
+One then aims to characterize the error $|\frac{1}{N}\sum_{k=0}^{N-1}\mathbb E\varphi(Y_k)-\pi(\phi)|$ with respect to the number of steps $N$ and the step-size $\tau$.
+The authors of \cite{MST10} derived error estimates for time-averaging estimators of numerical schemes, based on the associated Stein equation and an assumption of local weak convergence order, for Eq. \eqref{sde} with Lipschitz coefficients on a torus (so that all coefficients are uniformly bounded).
+The superlinear case remains unknown.
+Our representation of the ergodic error $|\pi(\varphi)-\pi_\tau(\varphi)|$ leads to a sharp error estimate for the ergodic limit, provided that geometrical ergodicity holds for the general class of one-step numerical approximations considered.

-Since the weak convergence rate is typically twice the strong convergence rate, an ergodic error of order $\OOO(\tau)$ is expected.
-This paper achieves this optimal first-order rate for a family of superlinear SODEs with multiplicative noise and a class of one-step numerical approximations, assuming test functions in $\CC_b^4(\rr^d)$.
+Since the weak convergence rate is typically twice the strong convergence rate, an ergodic error of order $\OOO(\tau)$ and an ergodic limit error of order $\OOO(\tau+N^{-1})$ are expected.
+This paper achieves this optimal first-order rate for a family of superlinear SODEs with multiplicative noise and a class of one-step numerical approximations, assuming test functions belong to $\CC_b^4(\rr^d)$.

-Our contributions: \begin{enumerate} \item We derive the Stein equation with an explicit solution linked to the invariant measure under fewer conditions and introduce a new representation of the ergodic error for general one-step numerical approximations, decomposing it into an initial error and a remainder from the continuous interpolation (see Theorems \ref{tm-ste} and \ref{tm-err}, respectively).

-\item Our framework applies to several recently studied numerical schemes--including the tamed Euler, projected Euler, and backward Euler methods--and establishes the optimal first order of convergence (see Theorem \ref{tm-sde}). \end{enumerate}